berserkhmdvhb/charfinder/README2.md

 # 🔎 charfinder

-**charfinder** is a terminal and Python-based tool to search Unicode characters by name—strictly or fuzzily—with normalization, caching, logging, and colorful output.
+**charfinder** is a modern terminal and Python-based tool for searching and exploring Unicode characters by name — supporting both exact and advanced fuzzy matching — with Unicode normalization, efficient caching, structured logging.

-Ever tried to find an emoji using its name, or more technically, the Unicode character for "shrug" or "grinning face"? `charfinder` helps you locate them effortlessly from the command line or programmatically.
+Designed for both technical and non-technical users, charfinder enables reliable Unicode search in terminals, scripts, and applications.
+It can power developer workflows, automation scripts, data pipelines, and user-facing interfaces such as chatbots and messaging apps, while providing transparency and precise control over matching behavior.

 ---